We will consider human-computer interactions from several perspectives:

 HTML is the lowest level technology that enables interactions on the web.
-Basic HTML is very to learn, and it has enhanced features.
-The client browser implements interpretation of the HTML so exact interaction varies with the browser.
+Basic HTML is very easy to learn, and it has enhanced features.
+The client browser parses and interprets the HTML so the exact interaction varies with the browser.

 Views and Layout Tools

 The goal of HTML is to provide a syntax that is independent of the browser and window dimension, but this can be a challenge.
 Consequently, HTML only offers the most primitive layout tools.
-The layout basically flow from the top of the page to the bottom of the page.
-Some of the layout tools are
+The layout ether flows from left to right for “inline” tags or from the top to the bottom for “block” tags.
+Some of the layout tags are

 - Paragraph tag – example of section of the page